Covid-19 Network Resources

 - Third Sector Lab / SCVO Digital Service Delivery for Charities: Third Sector Digital/SCVO’s open Google Doc lists best practice, policies, guidance and more for rapid deployment of essential charity services to online channels.
 They also run weekly Zoom calls.

 We’re discussing how we can help people to understand and learn about online privacy and security.
 We will also be exploring the safeguarding arrangements needed when providing remote digital skills support.
 The session will include plenty of time for our regular weekly Q&A on supporting people’s digital skills during the pandemic.

 Designing digital services for everyone

-As part of Global Accessibility Awareness day, we will be providing an introduction to digital accessibility, some tips and resources to make you services more accessible, as part of our efforts to increase digital skills during the pandemic.
+As part of Global Accessibility Awareness day, we provided an introduction to digital accessibility, some tips and resources to make you services more accessible, as part of our efforts to increase digital skills during the pandemic.
+Watch the video

 Digital skills support for people with English as an additional language